 Mitigation Levels 3 and 4 (regulatory):

-The Minnesota Department of Agriculture has the authority to regulate nitrogen fertilizer.
-The Rule calls for following the nitrogen BMPs.
+The rule calls for following the nitrogen fertilizer BMPs.
 One of the BMPs is to properly credit all nitrogen sources, including manure, when determining the nitrogen fertilizer rate.

-In cropland areas with high nitrate concentrations in the groundwater, the Minnesota Department of Agriculture (MDA) strongly encourages farmers to consider using Alternative Management Tools or AMTs.
-In the Rule, Alternative Management Tools are defined as “specific practices and solutions approved by the commissioner to address groundwater nitrate problems.”
-Examples of AMTs include, but are not limited to, cover crops, annual crops, and alfalfa.
+In cropland areas with high nitrate concentrations in the groundwater, the MDA strongly encourages farmers to consider using Alternative Management Tools (AMTs).
+In the rule, Alternative Management Tools are defined as “specific practices and solutions approved by the commissioner to address groundwater nitrate problems.”
+Examples of AMTs include, but are not limited to, type of precision agriculture, nitrification inhibitor, cover crops, annual crops, and alfalfa.
 The MDA will maintain a published list of approved AMTs.
 This list will be updated on an annual basis.
-Under the Nitrogen Fertilizer Rule, land with AMTs in place will be considered BMP compliant in the BMP survey.
+Under the Groundwater Protection rule, land with AMTs in place will be considered BMP compliant in the BMP survey.

-The Minnesota Department of Agriculture (MDA) has the general authority to issue administrative, civil, and criminal penalties for violations of its rules through Minnesota Statutes 18D.
+The MDA has the general authority to issue administrative, civil, and criminal penalties for violations of its rules through Minnesota Statutes 18D.
 Penalty actions are based on the severity of the violation and the facts of the case.
 The MDA takes a progressive enforcement approach, meaning that repeat violations will be met with stronger penalties than first violations.

 Fertilizer Technical Unit Supervisor